How Karl Conrad became an influencer and how he chooses which brands to work with.

 ZH: What do you suggest the best way for brands to approach people and creators and to work with them?
 What is the most enticing thing when they first reach out?

-Usually each brand has a PR company that works for it, and they have people that actively monitor social and will find you if you are producing good content.
+Usually each brand has a PR company that works for it, and they have people that actively monitor social media and will find you if you are producing good content.
 They usually see the engagement and the reach.
 You usually go through that company first before you work with a big brand.

 A lot of my really cool experiences are a cold email I have gotten that say “Hey, we work for so and so and were wondering if you were interested in this.”